'A disaster times 10' - can Germany escape humiliation?

 Germany remain in real danger of being dumped out of successive World Cups at the group stage, after failing to win either of their first two games for the first time since 1938.

-Japan's shock 1-0 defeat by Costa Rica on Sunday spared Hansi Flick's men their earliest ever exit, but the four-time champions now know they need to beat the Costa Ricans on Thursday, and hope Japan don't beat Spain.
+Japan's failure to beat Costa Rica on Sunday combined with a late equaliser for Hansi Flick's men against Spain spared Germany their earliest exit from the tournament.

+But the four-time champions now know they need to beat Costa Rican on Thursday, and hope Japan don't beat Spain.

-Germany are bottom of Group E, with Spain top on four points and Costa Rica and Japan sandwiched between them on three points.
+Germany are bottom of Group E with one point with Spain top on four and Costa Rica and Japan sandwiched between them on three.

 A potential exit has been branded "a disaster times 10", and would leave the future of boss Flick, and the direction of the nation's game, shrouded in uncertainty.